rmcgrath050/Learning-Journal/Module 10 - Production Environment/Topic 2 - MLOps and Model Deployment/elearning.md

 - Using A/B testing to compare new and old models before committing to full deployment
 - Documenting every model’s purpose, assumptions, and known limitations for future teams
 - Building governance processes to ensure compliance with evolving regulations

+In regulated industries like finance or healthcare, governance isn’t optional.
+Audit trails, explainability, and reproducibility must be built into the lifecycle from the start.